sularbmon/SmartReceipt-AI-Multilingual-Expense-Tracker/README.md

 # SmartReceipt – AI Multilingual Expense Tracker

-SmartReceipt is an AI-powered receipt scanning app that extracts expenses from physical receipts written in English, Japanese, or Myanmar.
+SmartReceipt is an AI-powered receipt scanning app that extracts expenses from physical receipts written in English, Japanese, or Burmese languages.
 It automatically categorizes spending and generates summaries to help track your monthly expenses.

 🚀 Features
 - 📸 Scan receipts using phone camera or upload image/PDF